 The above question is posed to the likes of me (pool industry folk) on a regular basis.
-Actually strike that – I impose the answer of that question on homeowners everyday because I am tired of seeing them throw away good money.
+Actually strike that – I impose the answer to that question on homeowners every day because I am tired of seeing them throw away good money.
 A pump does not need to run 24/7 to keep your pool water pristine.
 If properly sized, a pump should spin through your water in a fraction of the time, allowing it to be dormant for the rest of the day.
 Thereby, relieving your wallet of the heavy burden of high electric bills.

 Well, What Is the Answer, Smart Guy?

-Residential pool water only needs to be turned over once daily to have a proper filtration.
+Residential pool water only needs to be turned over once daily to have proper filtration.
 Twice through the filter may be necessary after heavy usage such as a pool party.
 Only commercial pools require water to be turned several times a day to maintain proper sanitation.
 Anything more than a 1-2 filter cycles in a day is superfluous, almost as superfluous as someone using the word superfluous.

-The key to a properly sanitized pool is not only filtered water but also well balanced water chemistry.
+The key to a properly sanitized pool is not only filtered water but also well-balanced water chemistry.
 If your water is unbalanced then issues will arise no matter how much the water churns.
 A good once through your filter system should alleviate you of troublesome bacteria barring some kind of major chemical imbalance.

 How Do I Calculate a Filtering Cycle?

 With a few measurements and some math (oh no!) we can assess our proper pump run time.
-Before we begin we will need a few things: overall dimensions of your pool including length, width, and depths (shallow and deep ends), model number of your pump, and rough estimate of the length of pipe to your pool (feet of head.)
+Before we begin we will need a few things: overall dimensions of your pool including length, width, and depths (shallow and deep ends), the model number of your pump, and a rough estimate of the length of pipe to your pool (feet of head.)

 Calculating Pool Gallons

 To know how long to filter, we need to know how much we are filtering.
-For this step we will be using a trick of trade called the Pool Volume Calculator by Penair.
+For this step, we will be using a trick of trade called the Pool Volume Calculator by Penair.
 This easy to use calculator provides your pool gallonage in a few keystrokes.
 No complex volume formulas for this guy.

-For our example we will say our pool is a total of 24,000 gallons.
+For our example, we will say our pool is a total of 24,000 gallons.